mamonalsalihy/Model_Distillation/README.md

               --serialization-dir experiments/hpo \ # specify a directory for the experiment (saved models, logs, metadata, etc.)
-              --study-name sample-test \ # Name experiment trial --include-package src.count # specify any packages to include code from
+              --study-name sample-test \ # Name experiment trial --include-package src.count # specify any packages to include code from --skip-if-exists \ # Optional flag to save results in the same study.
 ```